Chris Benoit's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Chris Benoit.

-Chris Benoit was a Canadian professional wrestler known for his technical wrestling ability and performances in promotions like WWE, WCW, and ECW.
-He achieved considerable success, winning multiple championships.
-However, his career and life ended tragically in June 2007 when he murdered his wife and son before committing suicide.
-This event led to significant controversy and scrutiny of professional wrestling, particularly regarding head injuries and their potential impact on mental health.
+Chris Benoit was a Canadian professional wrestler known for his technical wrestling ability and intense in-ring style.
+He achieved significant success in promotions like WWE, WCW, and ECW, winning multiple championships.
+However, his legacy is overshadowed by the tragic double murder-suicide in 2007, where he killed his wife and son before taking his own life.
+This event led to widespread condemnation and scrutiny of the wrestling industry's effects on mental health and the long-term impact of head injuries.

-March 18, 1988: Won Stampede British Commonwealth Mid-Heavyweight Championship
+March 18, 1988: Wins Stampede British Commonwealth Mid-Heavyweight Championship

-On March 18, 1988, Chris Benoit won his first title, the Stampede British Commonwealth Mid-Heavyweight Championship, against Gama Singh.
+On March 18, 1988, Chris Benoit won his first title, the Stampede British Commonwealth Mid-Heavyweight Championship, defeating Gama Singh.

 August 1990: Wins IWGP Junior Heavyweight Championship